 Along similar lines is volunteering.
 If you don’t usually have time to spare during the semester, use the break to do an intensive volunteer stint.
 Some volunteer roles can give you what you need to secure an internship or an entry-level position while others are just a good way to do something different to recharge your batteries.
 Any form of giving time is well regarded on a résumé.

 3. Picking up complementary skills

 If you have a few skill gaps that won’t be met through coursework, semester break is a good time to focus on bridging those gaps through external training or, because you now have the time, simply practising what you need to.
 Don't forget that hard skills and softs skills are both important in the business world.
 Read our blog post about why both skills are so important when landing your ideal job.

 Time poor while studying?
 Semester break gives you the chance to do some career research.
 While you’re investigating the job market and taking a closer look at different organisations, pursue any promising prospects you come across.
 Being proactive during this period could pay off by summer break.

 5. Refining your résumé

 Having an up-to-date résumé on hand means when an unexpected opportunity comes your way, you’re ready to take it.
-Prepare yourself by spending time refining this crucial document in the semester break so when job-hunting season opens you’re first out of the blocks.
-Remember to compose your résumé in a way that will make it easy to update when you have more skills and experience to add, and don’t forget to get started on platforms such as LinkedIn.
+Prepare yourself by spending time refining this crucial document in the semester break so when the job-hunting season opens you’re first out of the blocks.
+Have a quick read of our blog post detailing how to build your résumé while you are studying.

 Your mid-year break needn’t be idle time.
 There is plenty you can do to boost your career prospects while still catching some R&R from semester one, so make sure you use the time to prepare.
 When you’ve set yourself up, it makes for a less stressful second semester!